 Eirik Myhr NORWAY

-Myhr's feature film scores include LOS BANDO (most award winning Norwegian film of 2018), RAFIKI and THE TOUGH GUYS.
-For the latter, Myhr was awarded the 2013 Music Award by the Norwegian composer and lyricist organization NOPA, as well as the award Best Comedy Score 2013 by film music website Reel Music (other nominees included Alexandre Desplat and Henry Jackman).
+For his «western punk» influenced score for feature film «De Tøffeste Gutta», Myhr was awarded the 2013 Music Award by the Norwegian composer and lyricist organization NOPA, as well as the award Best Comedy Score 2013 by film music website Reel Music (other nominees included Alexandre Desplat and Henry Jackman).
+At the 2019 «Kanonprisen» award, he was nominated for best film music for his work on «Brillebjørn på Ferie».
+In 2022, Myhr was honoured with the prestigious «Kardemommestipendet», for his many years composing music for children and young adults.